Phone: (657) 278-5214

 Understanding the Physical Organic Chemistry of Reactive Intermediates

 We use modern density functional approaches to develop a mechanistic understanding of reactions involving reactive intermediates that are generated through photochemistry.
-One aspect of this is a collaboration with the de Lijser laboratory at CSUF, we use modern density functional theory approaches to model the reaction mechanism through which oxime and oxime ether radical cations cyclize.
-Specifically, we are interested in mapping out the connection between molecular structure of the radical cations and their reactivity towards cyclization.
-The understanding obtained through our study has the potential to lead to a new, environmentally friendly synthetic route towards heterocycles, compounds that are commonly found in pharmaceuticals, pesticides, and dyes.
+One aspect of this is a collaboration with the de Lijser laboratory at CSUF where we are mapping out the connection between the molecular structure of oxime and oxime ether radical cations and their reactivity towards cyclization.
+The understanding obtained through this study has the potential to lead to a new, environmentally friendly synthetic route towards heterocycles, compounds that are commonly found in pharmaceuticals, pesticides, and dyes.
 Another area of interest is in identifying the light-driven mechanism through which aryldiazoacetates react with alcohols.

 Developing Structure-Photochemical Function Relationships in Photobases